dreamineering/business-administration/docs/practice-journey/growth/franchise/README.md

 - Clearly defined roles
 - Communication protocols to esculate issues
 - Enforce belief you are behind them
-- Two way communication, be fair but not a push over
+- Open communication, be fair but not a pushover

 ## Summary